 Black garlic is fun to cook with because it’s ready to eat – no roasting or sauteeing required.
 You can simply peel off the layers (they come apart very easily) or slice off the top and squeeze out the cloves individually.

-To make this special Halloween hummus, we mashed up black garlic cloves and added a little olive oil to make it easily squeezable.
+So, you know we love our hummus… To make this special Halloween hummus, we mashed up the garlic cloves and added a little olive oil to make it easily squeezable.
 Then we drizzled it over an orange-hued pumpkin hummus in a spider web pattern (extra bonus – this part is fun for kids!).
 Don’t count on that spider web lasting long, though.
 Once people get a bite of this fall-flavored hummus, they’ll be coming back for more.

 Black Garlic Pumpkin Hummus